 Variations and Substitutions

-This recipe is flexible enough to suit your taste or pantry:
+This dish is easy to adapt to your taste or what’s on hand.

-What to Serve With This Tongue Pickles Recipe
+What to Serve With This Jack Stack Cheesy Corn

 FAQ